loov/prview/README.md

 # To list conflicting PR-s by directory
 prview conflicts

-# To list conflicting PR-s by path
+# To list conflicting PR-s by file path
-prview -group path conflicts
+prview -group file conflicts

 # To list changes by directory
 prview changes